biblius/hextacy/README.md

 Users can change their password and logout only if they have an established session.
 If a user changes their password they receive an email notifying them of the change with a password reset token in case it wasn't them, the PW reset token lasts for 2 days.
 On logout a user can purge all of their sessions.

 Users who forgot their passwords can request a password reset.
 They will receive an email with a temporary token they must send upon changing their password for the server to accept the change.
-Once they successfully change it they must login again as their sessions will be purged.
+Once they successfully change it they .

 ## **CLI Tool**

 TBD

+TODO:

+- [ ] Add maxmind and activity logging middleware

+- [ ] Finish CLI tool

+- [ ] Project config file for ez endpoint setup

+- [ ] Openssl with let's encrypt

+- [ ] Something I'm probably forgetting right now